uezo/ChatdollKit/Documents/manual.md

 ### Setup client (Unity)

-Attach `Dialog/Processor/RemoteRequestProcessor` and set `Base Url` of the server that you created on the previous step.
+Set `true` to `Use Remote Server` and set the url of the server to `Base Url` on the inspector of `DialogController`.
 Make sure that the server is already running then press Play button to run the application.

 ## Morphological Analysis (Japanese only)